suruja/learner/README.md

 ### API

-Every value must be castable as `Float64`.
-Either input, output or category must be castable as a vector, aka `Array(Float64)`.
+Every value must be castable to `Float64`.
+Either input, output or category must be castable to a vector, aka `Array(Float64)`.
 Pass your query params in JSON format.

 -----------------